michholko/ai-biosecurity-structured-observations/S4-blank-template.md

 # S4 — Blank Coding Template

-Supplementary to: Holko (2026), *Configuration, Proxy Failure, and the Changing Unit of Biosecurity Analysis.* Frontiers in Microbiology.
+Supplementary to: Holko and Hu (2026), *Configuration, Proxy Failure, and the Changing Unit of Biosecurity Analysis.* Frontiers in Microbiology.

 Use this template to apply the structured observation instrument to a new paper.
 See S1 for full dimension definitions, evidence classification rules, and the emergence test.